jolynch/website/content/posts/there_has_been_inflation.md

 tags: ["economics"]
 ---

+> **2023-07-03**: When I wrote this post, inflation in the US had just started rising and everyone was saying that it was "transitory" and pointed to the past decade of low inflation plus stimulus to justify things would be ok.
+Since then, there has obviously been a large increase in core inflation in 2022 and folks stopped arguing it was transitory.
+I still think the points in this post are relevant and worth considering.

 I recently read [The Deficit Myth](https://www.google.com/books/edition/_/0r7_ygEACAAJ?hl=en) and I particularly enjoyed the insight that [inflation](https://en.wikipedia.org/wiki/Inflation) comes from consumer spending on supply-limited goods, _not printing money_.
 Put